MG-cpu90/assignment19/README.md

 ```
 AS a user,
 I WANT to be able to view my entire employee directory at once,
-SI THAT I have quick access to their information.
+SO THAT I have quick access to their information.
 ```
 - - -